MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

 Don’t forget to remove the limit on your /my-songs route when you finish testing Change emoji for drop down since home isn’t even one of the options, some navigation emoji

+the user who posted a song should be able to see an edit option that directs to edit page but not anyone else, we should be able to see who posted something

+- TEST mySongs for loading since you added the payload key
+- TEST songPage too for the same reason

 - BEWARE shared state between mySong and Top Songs, may have been a rendering abnormality but I saw one song go to the front of the list of topSongs when I switched pages, couldn't recreate